Safe Database Migrations in Production

 Step 6: Contract the schema

-Schema removal is the last step, not the first real one.
+Removal is the last step, not the first real one.

 ALTER TABLE orders ADD COLUMN status_code INT;

-Deploy code that writes both fields:
+Deploy compatibility code that writes both:

 await db.order.update({